-Purpose Administration proposes the ratification for expanding the Relgnite semester unpaid balances.

-Scholarship funds approved by the Board of Trustees from assisting students with prior debt to also assisting students with their current
+Administration proposes the ratification for expanding the Relgnite Scholarship funds approved by the Board of Trustees from assisting students with prior debt to also assisting students with their current semester unpaid balances.

-Justification At the September 24, 2024 meeting, the Board of Trustees approved the use of \$150,000 from the College's Unrestricted Fund Balance for

-Relgnite student scholarships, aimed at helping students with prior debt who are returning to complete a certificate or degree.
+At the September 24, 2024 meeting, the Board of Trustees approved the use of \$150,000 from the College's Unrestricted Fund Balance for Relgnite student scholarships, aimed at helping students with prior debt who are returning to complete a certificate or degree.